Immigration to the United States: Origins of immigrant stock in 1790

-The Census Bureau published preliminary estimates of the origins of the colonial American population by scholarly classification of the names of all White heads of families recorded in the 1790 Census in a 1909 report entitled A Century of Population Growth.
+The Census Bureau published preliminary estimates of the origins of the colonial American population by scholarly classification of the names of all White heads of families recorded in the 1790 census in a 1909 report entitled A Century of Population Growth.
 These initial estimates were scrutinized and rejected following passage of the Immigration Act of 1924, when the government required accurate official estimates of the origins of the colonial stock population as basis for computing National Origins Formula immigration quotas in the 1920s.
 In 1927, proposed quotas based on CPG figures were rejected by the President's Committee chaired by the Secretaries of State, Commerce, and Labor, with the President reporting to Congress "the statistical and historical information available raises grave doubts as to the whole value of these computations as the basis for the purposes intended".
-Concluding that CPG "had not been accepted by scholars as better than a first approximation of the truth", an extensive scientific revision was produced, in collaboration with the American Council of Learned Societies, as basis for computing contemporary legal immigration quotas.
+Concluding that CPG "had not been accepted by scholars as better than a first approximation of the truth", an extensive scientific revision was produced, in collaboration with the American Council of Learned Societies (ACLS), as basis for computing contemporary legal immigration quotas.
 For this task scholars estimated the proportion of names of unique derivation from each of the major national stocks present in the population as of the 1790 census.
 The final results, later also published in the journal of the American Historical Association, are presented below:

 Historians estimate that fewer than one million immigrants moved to the United States from Europe between 1600 and 1799.
 By comparison, in the first federal census, in 1790, the population of the United States was enumerated to be 3,929,214.

+These statistics do not include the 17.8% of the population who were enslaved, according to the 1790 census.

 Early United States era

 The Naturalization Act of 1790 limited naturalization to "free white persons"; it was expanded to include black people in the 1860s and Asian people in the 1950s.
 This made the United States an outlier, since laws that made racial distinctions were uncommon in the world in the 18th century.

+The 1794 Jay Treaty provided freedom of movement for Americans, British subjects, and Native Americans into British and American jurisdictions, Hudson's Bay Company land excepted.
+The treaty is still in effect to the degree that it allows Native Americans born in Canada (subject to a blood quantum test) to enter the United States freely.

 In the early years of the United States, immigration (not counting the enslaved, who were treated as merchandise rather than people) was fewer than 8,000 people a year, including French refugees from the slave revolt in Haiti.
 Legal importation of enslaved African was prohibited after 1808, though many were smuggled in to sell.
 After 1820, immigration gradually increased.
 From 1836 to 1914, over 30 million Europeans migrated to the United States.
-The death rate on these transatlantic voyages was high, during which one in seven travelers died.